CrevolutionRoboticsProgramming/VisionCommunicatorPlugin/README.md

 # VisionCommunicatorPlugin

-### Crevolution's Shuffleboard UDP communication GUI for interfacing with our [OffseasonVision2019](https://github.com/CrevolutionRoboticsProgramming/OffseasonVision2019) vision processing program
+### Crevolution's Shuffleboard UDP communications GUI for interfacing with our [OffseasonVision2019](https://github.com/CrevolutionRoboticsProgramming/OffseasonVision2019) vision processing program

+We recommend using the other [VisionCommunicator](https://github.com/CrevolutionRoboticsProgramming/VisionCommunicator) project instead of this one.
+This one is much more unstable.
+WPI didn't make their programs very easy to debug.

 ## Usage